zetaalphavector/RAGElo/README.md

 ## 🧩 Components
 While **RAGElo** is meant to be used as an end-to-end tool, we can also invoke each of its components individually:

-### 📜 `documents-annotator`
+### 📜 `retrieval-annotator`
-The `documents-annotator` tool annotates documents based on their relevance to the user query.
+The `retrieval-annotator` tool annotates retrieved documents based on their relevance to the user query.
 This is done regardless of the answers provided by the Agents.
 By default, it uses the `reasoner` annotator, which only outputs the reasoning for the relevance judgment:

 ```bash
 ragelo documents-annotator queries.csv documents.csv reasonings.csv